krvladan/udacity-c4-final-project/README.md

 ## Authentication

 For authentication to work, you can create a free account at `https://auth0.com/`.
 There you will need to create an application.
 Select a single page application and assymetric verification type.
-Then copy the public certificate and paste it to `./backend/src/lambda/auth/auth0Authorizer.ts`.
+Then paste JSON Web Key Set url to `./backend/src/lambda/auth/auth0Authorizer.ts`.
 Also, set the `clientId` variable in frontend's `config.ts`.

 # How to run the application